-Each routine will be adjudicated and receive an awards reflecting their placement: Double Platinum, Platinum, High Gold, Gold or High Silver with the highest scoring routine in each category earning a Competitive First Place.
+Each routine will be adjudicated and receive an awards reflecting their placement: Double Platinum, Platinum, High Gold, Gold with the highest scoring routine in each category earning a Competitive First Place.

 The same solo performer may not place more than once in the High Point Awards.

 A First Place High Point winner at any regional competition may not compete the same routine at any other regional competition in the same season.